Species521/HL2_UE4_TaiChi/README.md

 ![spawn](https://github.com/Species521/HL2_UE4_TaiChi/blob/main/Content/images/voice_commands_project_settings_01.JPG)

-The voice control for the HL2 needs to be set up in the Level Blueprint, I didn’t get it to work in the Actor’s blueprints.
-I am sure there is a great reason for it, but I haven’t figured it out yet.
+The voice control for the HL2 needs to be set up in the Level Blueprint, which admittedly I didn’t understand at the beginning.
 The OverrideAnimationData and PlayAnimation nodes are simply pointing to the character's skeletal animation.
 Start and Pause commands are connected to the OverRideAnimation node, changing the animation speed to 1 or 0, with the Restart command plugged to the PlayAnimation node, forcing the animation to, wait for it, restart.